IV. Nursing Model Components

 Modeling demand

 Demand modeling for nurses follows the overall HWSM demand modeling approach described in the other modules.
 HWSM applies prediction equations to the simulated U.S. population data to estimate use of health care services in the settings where nurses work.
 Projected demand for health care services is the driver of projected demand for nurses.
-For example, projected growth in hospital inpatient days and emergency visits are the drivers of project demand for nurses employed in hospital inpatient and emergency department settings, respectively.
-For work settings outside the traditional health care system, growth in the population most likely to use the services is the driver of growth in demand for nurses (Exhibit IV-12).
+For example, projected growth in hospital inpatient days and emergency visits are the drivers of projected demand for nurses employed in hospital inpatient and emergency department settings, respectively.
+For work settings outside the traditional health care system, growth in the population most likely to use the services is the driver of growth in demand for nurses (Exhibit IV-10).
 For example, projected growth in demand for school-based nurses is based on projected growth in the population of children ages 5 to 17.

 National staffing ratios by employment setting at baseline were applied to the projected service use to generate staffing requirements by setting.
 Demand projections were calculated at the county level and summed to produce state and national estimates for reporting.